rabbit-sol/Crowdfundingdapp/README.md

 6. https://trufflesuite.com/ganache/

 ## Running the website:
-# Clone the github repo or down;load zip of project here https://github.com/whiterabbit-hub/Crowdfundingdapp
+#### Clone the github repo or download zip of project here https://github.com/whiterabbit-hub/Crowdfundingdapp
 1. Open a Local blockchain On Ganache.
 2. Take the first private key from the list and use it in MetaMask wallet (make sure you're using private network on localhost)
 3. Open project in and IDE eploy the contract to localhost blockchain using the code in terminal <br>